ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ami stir in it pumrized -charcoal to the
 consistency of paint.
 Put a coat of
 this on the timber, and there is not a
-man that will live to sec it rot
+man that will live to sec it rot.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_kershawhogjam_ver03:data:sn86053067:00415620184:1873090401:0117/pct:18.827211,57.173327,17.888322,13.448586/!600,600/0/default.jpg"/>
 </td>